-- Lions usually live in groups called “Prides”.
+- Lions usually live in groups called “Pride”.

-- The average number of individuals in a pride is 15 that includes about 4 adult males, several females and their offsprings.
+- The average number of individuals in pride is 15 including about 4 adult males, several females, and their offspring.

 - The largest observed pride was made up of 30 lions.

-- The maximum number of male lions in a pride is 4.
+- The maximum number of male lions in pride is 4.

 - However, prides usually have 3 adult male lions.

-- Male and female lions in a pride have specific responsibilities.
+- Male and female lions in pride have specific responsibilities.

 - Male lions mostly secure their territory and pride from any outsider lions.

-- They patrol regularly to protect their prides from being usurped by outsider lions.
+- They patrol regularly to protect their pride from being usurped by outsider lions.